NicoleGomes1905/Pok-mon-Weather-Finder/README.md

 ## Description

 **Pokémon Weather Finder** is a web application that merges weather data with the Pokémon universe.
 By entering the name of any city, the application fetches real-time weather conditions using the OpenWeatherMap API and suggests a Pokémon type that matches the environment based on the temperature and weather conditions.
-This project aims to create a fun and educational experience for Pokémon fans and those interested in meteorology.

 ## Features